-I have been thinking about willful blindness.
+I have been thinking about willful blindness and race.
 Many years ago, in a lectureship in Canada, I met a Christian lady who was born and raised in Germany before and during World War II.
 After the war, she became a Christian, but during the war, she was part of Hitler’s youth workers and active in the Nazi movement.
 As she talked about her leadership role in the Nazi movement, she spoke of being enthusiastic about the successes of Nazism and how it gave young Nazi workers pride and enthusiasm for the economic and social achievements it generated.

 As she spoke, she became subdued and said that when she and other young Germans heard that Jews were being put in concentration camps and killed just because they were Jews, they didn’t believe it.
 “We are too smart, too religious, too kind to ever allow such things to happen.
 That can not be true!”
 She then looked up at me with tears in her eyes and said, “But we were so terribly, horribly, awfully wrong.”

 I have often heard people say that they can’t understand how the German people allowed the persecution of the Jews under Hitler.
 The reason is willful blindness!
 As we are seeing and hearing the cry of our black friends and neighbors now in 2020, we need to have the courage to ask if we, too, are willfully blind.

 Willful blindness and race is an attitude common to humans.
 In Matthew 21:7-11, we see people welcoming Jesus to Jerusalem with a huge parade and with cries of love and support.
 In Matthew 27:22-25, we see these same people crying, “Crucify him!!”
 In Acts 7:54-60, we see people killing Stephen and even covering their ears to avoid hearing the truth about what they were doing.